swcarpentry/good-enough-practices-in-scientific-computing/index.md

 >
 > Another type of data that may be shared unintentionally is security
 > credentials such as passwords and private keys.
 Remove files with
-> sensitive data from version control and when possible store this
+> sensitive data from version control and store this information in
-> information in environment variables.
+> other ways.

 ## Manuscripts